Skip to main content

 How do I nominate myself?

-To stand in the elections, you must nominate yourself for a role via our website, where you will find an online application form to share your relevant experience, reasons for standing and manifesto.
+To stand in the elections, you must nominate yourself for a role via our website, where you will find an online application form to share your relevant skills and reasons for standing.
 We need to know that this is a role you want to do, therefore nominations from third parties will not be considered.
 You also do not require any supporting nominations from anyone else to stand, and the process is easy to follow.
 At any point you can ask for support or guidance from Open SU or from Civica to complete your nominations, and we will also be hosting drop-in sessions for anyone who is interested in standing to give you more information and to answer your questions.

 How do I ask candidates a question?